A 401(k) can be a valuable part of a retirement savings plan. But how much should you have saved in your 401(k) at different ages or career stages?

 • What kind of lifestyle do I want to live in retirement?

 • When do I plan to retire?

-Using a retirement calculator can help you estimate how much you might need to save for retirement.
-There are also calculators that can factor in how much you’ve already saved to tell you if you’re on track with your goals.
+A retirement calculator can help you estimate how much you might need to save for retirement.
+Some calculators can factor in how much you’ve already saved to tell you if you’re on track with your goals.

-Recommended: When Can I Retire?
-This Formula Can Help
+💡 Recommended: When Can I Retire?
+This Formula Will Help You Know

-That said, the average and median numbers provided above reflect some important realities for different age groups.
-It’s clear that some people are able to save more, others less — and it’s crucial to understand that there are many factors that play into those account balances.
-It’s not simply a matter of how much money you have, but the choices you’re making.
-Every stage of life brings its own unique set of challenges that can derail your retirement, but with a little forethought and planning, it’s possible to keep your retirement on track.
+That said, the average and median 401(k) balances noted above reflect some important realities for different age groups.
+It’s clear that some people can save more, others less — and it’s crucial to understand that many factors play into those account balances.
+It’s not simply a matter of how much money you have, but the choices you make.
+Every stage of life brings unique challenges that can derail your retirement, but with a bit of forethought and planning, it’s possible to keep your retirement on track.